leangjia/blender_docs/trunk/blender_docs/manual/addons/materials/material_utils.rst

 Assign Material ``+``
    Assign a material to the current selection.
 List of all materials and search for a material by name.

-Select By Material (magnifying glass icon)
+Select by Material (magnifying glass icon)
    In Edit or Object Mode you can select based on material.
    Faces with chosen material will become selected.
    All objects with a chosen material will be selected in Object Mode.